The Face of Suffrage

 The People’s Picture | 2018

 The ‘Face of Suffrage’ artwork, a floor-based, 200 metre-square photo mosaic, is made up of more than 3,700 images of females from across the West Midlands and beyond.
 When viewed from above, it shows Hilda Burkitt, a leading face from the suffrage movement in the West Midlands.
-Evaline Hilda Burkitt was born in Wolverhampton in 1876 and died in 1955.
-She was the first suffragette to be forcibly fed a total of 292 times and had a job at the Birmingham WSPU (Women’s Social and Political Union) headquarters, in Ethel Street, near New Street station.
-Hilda threw a stone at Prime Minister Herbert Asquith’s train as it pulled out of Birmingham New Street after he attended a male-only budget meeting and she was imprisoned at Winson Green prison.
+Evaline Hilda Burkitt was the first suffragette to be forcibly fed – a total of 292 times.
+She had a job at the Birmingham WSPU (Women’s Social and Political Union) headquarters, near New Street station, and threw a stone at Prime Minister Asquith’s train as it pulled away, soon after he attended a male-only budget meeting.
+She was then imprisoned at Winson Green prison.

 The image is made up of a combination of historical pictures of women involved in the suffragette movement from the West Midlands in the early 1900s and of females today using photographs submitted by the public be part of the commemoration.
-The artwork will be on display until Friday 14 December – the day which marks the 100th anniversary of women voting for the first time.
+The artwork was on display until 14th December – 100 years since some women voted for the first time.

 Creating the Artwork